-These bolts were replaced in the clutch and torqued into a tapped hole to the specifications given in the assembly manual.
+These bolts were replaced in the clutch and torqued into a tapped hole to the specifications given in the manual.
 The vehicle was placed in service, where a short time later, the bolts had head failures.
 No one thought to think that the epoxy would cause the failure.

 Testing the place bolt with the epoxy determined that the epoxy acted as a very good lubricant.
 So good, in fact that the installation torque value needed to be adjusted downwards by 30%.
-Since most torque values have a 25% safety factor, this bolt was clearly taken into yield, as verified by checking the thread pitch of the lubricated bolt after torquing the epoxy coated bolt to the 'dry' torque value.
+Since most torque values have a 25% safety factor, this bolt was clearly taken into yield, as verified by checking the thread pitch, when the 'dry' torque was applied to the lubricated bolt.
 Thus, the heads failed during service.